 The fund manager shall implement AML/CTF proceedings in respect of the investors and their beneficial owners, and the relevant authorities may request information on the compliance by the fund manager of its obligations in this regard.
 However, there is no public record-keeping or register of beneficial owners.

-5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers?
+5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers, including on environmental, social and/ or governance factors?

-The fund manager must prepare, publish and send to the BCC the reports and accounts, as well as the corresponding auditor's reports.
+The fund manager must prepare, publish and send to the CMC the reports and accounts, as well as the corresponding auditor's reports.
 These shall be made available free of charge to investors and participants who request the following: